uic-vis/project-3-hamza/README.md

 # Project 3
 In this project I'm using the red light violations data from the Chicago portal to visualize the data in a visual and interactive way.
-I've used JavaScript, D3, and Observable to import, transform, visualize and interactively analyze this dataset.
-Then I built a complete web-based visualization system leveraging outcomes from the previous projects.
+I've built a complete web-based visualization system leveraging outcomes from the previous projects.
 I used React.js and D3 to visualize and interactively analyze a dataset.
 The visualization is hosted on a publicly available website.

 link: [https://redlightviolations.herokuapp.com/]